ruanmartinelli/knex-model/readme.md

       query.where('main_character.name', value)
     }
   },

+  // Columns to group by in query
+  groupBy: ['book.id']

   // Hooks are called with the values passed to the .insert() and .update() methods.
   // You can use them to validate your objects, for example: